UniAP2022/UniAP/README.md

 Ground truth: "the delaware dog he said leaning forward and peering through the dim light to catch the expression of the other's features is he afraid".

-Transcript: "the delaware dork he said leaving forward and perang through the dim light to catch the expression of the other speechors dis het rad".
+Transcript: "he ethe delaware dor he said leaning forward and peren through the dimp lighe te tach the expression of the other sfeetures is heatearate".

 Origin audio + Universal perturbaion (random-chunk, distortion level: -44.5dB):